 When your livelihood involves seeking justice for living, breathing people, you tend to dig a little deeper into a case, even when the facts seem bleak.
 You listen to your instincts.
-You follow up on hunches you might otherwise ignore.
-And you realize it can completely change the outcome of a case.
+You follow up on hunches you might otherwise ignore. and you realize it can completely change the outcome of a case.

 A troubled family, a fatal accident